i-m-prabhat/react-blog-post/README.md

 The JSON server is used to store and retrieve the blogs.
 The application uses axios to send HTTP requests to the JSON server to add and retrieve blogs.

+### How to start the json server

+Start the JSON server by running the following command in your terminal: ``json-server db.json --port=5000``

 ### This Blog post project is created by Prabhat